TonyBUK/AoC/2016/Day03/readme.md

     Z+X>Y
     Z+Y>X

-And of course because operands for "+" are associative https://en.wikipedia.org/wiki/Operator_associativity

-We can condense this to:
+And of course because operands for "+" are associative https://en.wikipedia.org/wiki/Operator_associativity, we can condense this to:

     X+Y>Z (equivalent to Y+X>Z)
     X+Z>Y (equivalent to Z+X>Y)